GeotrekCE/Geotrek-rando-v3/docs/customization.md

   - `zoomAvailableOffline` allows you to define the zoom modes allowed in offline mode.
 This allows you to control the amount of disk space required when caching.
 Default `[13,14,15]`

+  Warning: It is important that the `searchMapZoom` value is included in the zoom value range of the basemap (`minZoom` and `maxZoom`), otherwise it may generate an error "Sorry, this is not working properly".

 - `resultCard.json` to customize the elements to be displayed on featured cards that link to a details page (only trek cards for now).

   - You can display/hide the `location` and `themes` by defining a `display` key.